People’s Voice hosts Winter Yard Sale March 7-8

 PABLO — Students entering Salish Kootenai College are required to take a TABE Assessment, which measures your basic skills in Math, Reading, and Language.

-TABE tests are given every Monday at 11:30 a.m. and on Wednesday at 9 a.m. by the Department of Academic Success on the SKC campus.
+TABE tests are given every Monday at 11:30 a.m. and on Wednesdays at 9 a.m., by the Department of Academic Success on the SKC campus.
 The Department of Academic Success is no longer in the John Peter Paul Building, they are now across the street from the Big Knife Building, Building #58.

 SKC encourages locals to take the assessment early to beat the rush of new students entering the new quarter.

 For further information, contact the Department of Academic Success at 275-4986 or 275-4868.